Grand Pro Wrestling: Hall of fame

 Without Brannigan's knowledge, on 19 June 2015, after 12 years of business, roster members organised for Grand Pro Wrestling to opened its doors to a hall of fame.
-Welcoming owner Brannigan as it's first inductee.
+Welcoming owner Brannigan as its first inductee.

 Other inductees have included: Bubblegum, Damon Leigh, Tony Knox, Martin Kirby, Joey Hayes.

 Crazy Cruiser-8 tournament

 The Crazy Cruiser-8 is an eight-man one night tournament, and one of the shows GPW has become synonymous with.
 The eight entrants into the tournament are cruiserweights.
 Heavyweights are not permitted entry into the tournament.
 Qualifying matches are contested months prior to the tournament either in traditional one on one matches, 4-ways, 3-ways or in a "Last Chance Saloon battle royal".
 Byes passed the preliminaries have been given in the past to established foreign entrants, eligible reigning Champions and "the fans choice".

 The eventual winner of the tournament would have not only been successful in the preliminaries, but have won three times in a row on the night of the tournament itself.
 The winner does not defend their title the following year.